We Are Those People: Power and Denial in Post-Democracy Washington, D.C.

 The future, they say, is already here—it just isn’t evenly distributed.

-Even now, all these weeks later, it’s the scene at Union Station that still haunts me.
-The frightened eyes of the little girl outside and the troops inside, patrolling the empty terminal with guns drawn.
+Even now, all these weeks later, it’s the scene at Union Station that haunts me.
+The frightened eyes of the little girl outside and the troops inside, patrolling the empty terminal with guns drawn, searching for enemies who don’t actually exist.
 If there’s a more potent symbol for just how wrong we’ve gotten it, it’s hard to imagine.